ArminAzarian/SysReq/README.md

 License and Terms
 This AI Requirements Breakdown Agent is provided under MIT standard software licensing terms.

-##Contact Information
+## Contact Information
-For technical support and customization requests:
+For technical support and customization requests: feel free to cotnact me.

-Create issues in the project repository
-Contact your Codebeamer administrator
-Reach out to the development team